-Where members of staff think that there is any risk of a conflict of interest arising in their activities, they should disclose this fully to their Head of Resource Centre and Stephen Griffiths, Solicitor and Director of Contracts, RIS Legal Services.
+Where members of staff think that there is any risk of a conflict of interest arising in their activities, they should disclose this fully to their Head of Resource Centre and Frances Cameron or James Fearn, Senior Contracts Managers, RIS Legal Services.
 When Heads of Resource Centre are personally involved in any conflict of interest, they should disclose the risk to the Vice Chancellor.
 In all cases of potential conflicts of interest, written agreement should be obtained before any commitment is made.

 By declaring a conflict of interest, the University can work with the individuals concerned to work out the best way do deal with the situation to avoid difficulties or embarrassment further down the line.

 Authors must acknowledge the source of grant funding associated with a research output.

 - University policy statement on conflict of interest in research